 British military button excavated at Fort Washington

-This button was excavated on May 20th or 21st, 1922 by the Field Exploration Committee at Fort Washington.
+This button was excavated in 1923 by the Field Exploration Committee from a refuse pit outside the south ramparts of Fort Washington.
 Built by the Continental Army in the summer of 1776, the fort extended west along 183rd Street from Fort Washington Avenue to Pinehurst Avenue.
 The fort was captured on November 16, 1776 by British and Hessian forces, and was occupied by them until 1783.
-The button was probably worn on the uniform of a British general officer.
+The button was worn on the uniform of a British private.

 Due to ongoing research, information about this object is subject to change.